anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 > Make sure your devices are connected to the Internet and your account has enough Intune for Education device licenses to complete setup.
 Find out more about licensing in [Assign licenses to users](https://docs.microsoft.com/intune/get-started/start-with-a-paid-subscription-to-microsoft-intune-step-4).

 ## Pre-configured enrollment profile
-After you synced your devices from Apple School Manager, Intune for Education created and assigned each device a school-optimized enrollment profile.
-The enrollment profile has already been configured to tell the device how to set itself up and enroll in management.
-Other than the basic info Setup Assistant asks from you, enrollment will require very little effort from you.
+Intune for Education creates and assigns each synced device a school-optimized enrollment profile.
+The enrollment profile is already configured to tell the device how to set itself up and enroll in management.
+When you turn the device on, the enrollment profile immediately starts working.
+Minimal input or effort is needed from you during enrollment.

 ## List of preconfigured settings
 During initial device setup, devices enroll with the following configurations: